wayofm/station-handbook/README.md

 - When the Accordion Structure is enacted for a domain, the goal should be to ultimately expand again to reinstate unique workgroups for each sub-domain.
 To that end, the Steering Committee should periodically “take the temperature” of the workgroup in skeleton crew mode to see if members are ready to expand again to full capacity.
 This check-in should occur at least monthly.
   - It may take some time for the depleted workgroup to be ready to reverse the Accordion Structure.
 The combined workgroup should consider factors including (but not limited to) the number of members in the combined workgroup who would join each sub-group, the comfort level of group members with expanding again, any onboarding or orientation time needed to get new members up to speed, etc.
 - When a workgroup in skeleton crew mode feels ready to reverse the Accordion Structure, the workgroup must approve the reversal based on the decision making process outlined in its charter.
-- Once the workgroup has approved to expand again, the Steering Committee must then approve the decision to divide the workgroup based on the best interests of the station.
+- Once the workgroup has agreed to expand again, the Steering Committee must then approve the decision to divide the workgroup based on the best interests of the station.
 ## Workgroup Charters
 Each workgroup defines and maintains a **charter**: a living document that describes the group's responsibilities, meetings, and how the group interacts with other workgroups.
 Each charter must answer the following questions, although a workgroup may include additional information:
 - What is this group’s mission?*